tunmsk/nextgen-facebook/readme.txt

 	* Added a new NgfbUtil::save_all_times() method to save installation, activation, and update times.

 == Upgrade Notice ==

+= 8.13.0 =

+2015/10/27 Added a new option to enable/disable the use of shortened URLs in the "Get Shortlink" button, and added the Ow.ly and TinyURL shortening services (Pro version).

 = 8.12.0 =